Welcome to today's edition of the Rush 24-7 podcast.

-Okay, folks, we're gonna give this a go today, but I cannot guarantee how far we're gonna get before I erupt into coughing spasms.
+Okay, folks, we're going to give this a go today, but I cannot guarantee how far we're going to get before I erupt into coughing spasms.

 I appreciate your patience out there.

-I have been bogged down with a combination of the flu and bronchitis that uh that hit me late Saturday night and it has not really improved much, but I uh I was getting bored and feeling worthless, not contributing or achieving anything, so here we are.
+I have been bogged down with a combination of the flu and bronchitis that hit me late Saturday night, and it has not really improved much.

-We're here and uh we're gonna give it a go.
+We're here, and we're going to give it a go.

 Telephone number today.